 Shareholders wishing to have all or any of their shares redeemed, should deliver to the registered office of the Company, the Registrar and Transfer Agent, the Distributor, the Nominee or any intermediary situated in a country where the Company is marketed an irrevocable written request for redemption in the prescribed form.
 Redemption requests received by the Registrar and Transfer Agent until 3:00 p.m.
 (Luxembourg time) on a Valuation Date will be dealt with on the basis of the relevant Net Asset Value established as of that Valuation Date.
-Redemption requests received by the Registrar and Transfer Agent after 3:00 p.m.
-(Luxembourg time) on a Valuation Date or on any day, which is not a Valuation Date, will be dealt with on the basis of the Net Asset Value of the next Valuation Date.
+Redemption requests received by the Registrar and Transfer Agent on any day, which is not a Valuation Date, will be dealt with on the basis of the Net Asset Value of the next Valuation Date.
 In all cases the decision of the Board of Directors shall be final.